bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 60°
-- Rain
+- Possible Drizzle
-- 94% humidity
+- 95% humidity
 - 6 mph wind
-- 53% cloud cover
+- 55% cloud cover
 - 38 AQI 🟩
 - 0.24 inches of rain in the past 24 hours
 - 0.6 inches of rain expected in the next 48 hours